megnergit/Docker_Exercise_Z1/README.md

 # Docker Exercise Z1

-## What the code does
+## What the code in this repo does.

    - It converts the sales prices in a table in various currencies to the prices in a desired currency.

-   - The latest currency exchange rates are obtained from a website.
+   - The latest currency exchange rates are obtained from a website each time the code is executed.

 ------------------------------------------------------------------
 ## How to run the code in a container

 1. Clone GitHub repo.

 2. `docker build . -t postgres`
-   Create a docker image and name it `postgres`.
+   This command creates a docker image, and names it `postgres`.

 3. `docker run -d --name zep1 postgres`
-   Create a container with a name `zep1`.
+   This command creates a container with a name `zep1`.

 4. `docker exec -it zep1 python3 currency_conversion.py EUR [YOUR_TOKEN]`

-   Run python script inside the container.
+   This command runs python script inside the container.
 Replace `[YOUR_TOKEN]` with an access token you manually obtained at `http://exchangeratesapi.io`.
 The access token can be given with or without the parenthesis ("---").

 or, in case you would like to keep the container interactive,